 Our Nominating and Governance Committee considers diversity when identifying and evaluating director nominees, and we believe that the backgrounds and qualifications of our directors, considered as a group, should provide a diverse mix of experience, knowledge and skills that will best allow our Board to fulfill its responsibilities including oversight of our business.
 Consistent with the committee's charter, when identifying director nominees, the committee considers general principles of diversity and does so in the broadest sense.
 The committee considers diversity to include gender and ethnicity, age, skills and experience in the context of the needs of the Board as well as viewpoint, individual characteristics, qualities and skills resulting in the inclusion of varying perspectives among the directors.
 The committee also considers whether these capabilities and characteristics will enhance and complement the full Board of Directors so that, as a unit, the Board of Directors possesses the appropriate skills and experience to oversee our company's business and serve the long-term interests of our stockholders.
-In particular, the committee considers gender and minority status when evaluating director nominees and has committed to including women and minority candidates in the pool from which future candidates are selected.
+In particular, the committee considers gender and underrepresented group status when evaluating director nominees and has committed to including women and underrepresented candidates in the pool from which future candidates are selected.
+The Board of Directors currently includes three women and two members of underrepresented groups.